 The same goes for mattress stores; you may get to physically test out a mattress for a few minutes, but sticker prices can be overwhelmingly higher when (and if) you find one you like.
 When you buy a mattress from a mattress store, you’re also paying for much more than the actual mattress.
 Think showroom fees, warehouse markups, shipping and storage fees, commission-based salespeople…the list goes on.

 But not to worry.
 With so many online mattress options available, it is possible to find a great, quality mattress within your budget.
-Today, you can find a high-quality mattress for around $1,000 or less when you buy from an online-only mattress brand.
+Today, you can find a high-quality mattress for around $1,000 or less when you buy from an online-only or bed-in-a-box mattress brand.
 (For comparison, a quality mattress from a mattress store will typically cost you between $3,000 – $5,000.)

 We’ll help you figure out all the questions you should be asking when looking for a quality budget mattress online.
-These include:

 One important question you should ask yourself when shopping for a cheaper mattress is: Is this a temporary solution or a long-term bed?

-If you’re looking for a quick fix, cutting on quality to spend less money isn’t as much of an issue.
+If you’re looking for a quick fix, cutting on higher quality to spend less money isn’t as much of an issue.
 But if you’re looking for a mattress to support you for the next 10 years, it’s worth investing more in a high-quality bed.

 Budget mattresses are well-suited for people who are looking for a temporary mattress for a rental in college, your guest bedroom, or if you’re looking to decorate your Airbnb.
 But if you’re shopping for yourself, you may consider stretching your budget a little more than you expected.
-Besides, you spend one-third of your life on your mattress so you want it to be comfortable and durable.
+Besides, you spend one-third of your life on your mattress, so you want it to be comfortable and durable.

 Similarly to the previous question, the type of mattress you need depends on who will be using it.
 If you’re purchasing a mattress for guests to use every now and then, you won’t need as high-quality of a bed since it will get much less use.